Breast Reconstruction Newport Beach, CA.

 There are many different ways that a plastic and reconstructive surgeon is able to reconstruct the breast after a mastectomy.
-Which breast reconstruction method you and your surgeon decide upon depends upon factors such as general health, history or radiation to the mastectomy site, smoking history, and prior operations.
+Which breast reconstruction method you choose or decide upon depends upon factors such as your general health, history of radiation to the mastectomy site, smoking history, need for chemotherapy post mastectomy and prior operations on the breast or in the abdomen.
 Below are some of the more common types of breast reconstruction:

 - TRAM Flap Breast Reconstruction Methods: